- Posted by Ryan Zumbach

 HOW INDUSTRIAL DESIGN TRENDS FOR THE MEDICAL INDUSTRY VARIES FROM CONSUMER PRODUCTS

 Design for medical devices requires special attention and diligence to mitigate hazards and user risks.
-A medical device’s form, styling, and CMF choices need to closely align to the design requirements.
+A medical device’s form, styling, and CMF choices need to closely align with the design requirements.
 Contrasting with consumer products that arguably have more aesthetic freedom.
-Consumer products satisfy the most current needs and wants of a market or create desire for products consumers did not previously know they want.
+Consumer products satisfy the most current needs and wants of a market or create a desire for products consumers did not previously know they want.
 The development timelines are rapid with low barriers to market entry; allowing consumer products to keep up with fads and quickly adopt contemporary industrial design trends or shift between trends to reach niche target markets.
 This structure allows for typically short product lifecycles; products may become obsolete quickly.
 In contrast to consumer products, medical devices demand more careful consideration of the product’s lifecycle.

 Medical Devices Have a Long-Life Cycle; Design it to be Timeless!